siberianfox/g2wiki/g2-in-Studio6.md

  * `system\source` from `/Arduino/hardware/arduino/sam/system/source`
  * `variants` from `/Arduino/hardware/arduino/sam/variants` The variants dir only needs variant.h, variant.cpp, pins_arduino.h.
 It does not need all the other stuff that's in and under the source directory

-* Add the following paths as `Relative Paths` to both the C and C++ compiler sections
+* Add the following paths as `Relative Paths` to both the C and C++ compiler sections.
+This is more complicated than it needs to be.
+Since there is no `add` dialog You have to select an existing path, then navigate through the directory browser to the directory you want.
+If you are on a virtual machine it doesn't pick up your drive alias, so you have to find the actual drive in the Network Places subdirectory.
+I'm not sure to blame for this, but I suspect they live in Redmond.
 <pre>
 ..\arduino
 ..\system